Thèmes de recherche

 - 20th century American art and visual culture

-- cartography and spatial imagination
+- TV series and political imagination

-- exile, migration, and population ethics
+- Exile, migration, and population ethics

 Recherche en cours